 - 1. No, it's not very important for ginseng ,

-I hope that I did not disappoint you with this summary.
-Against the metal dishes for the alarm I will not be hitting for now, because I was already working hard on caffeine , sleeping pills and pain pills, which destroys the lives of 30% of the (over) civilized countries.
-The poisonousness of metals has been a hearty theme to my heart since early childhood, so I'm going to write something more about it.
+I hope I did not disappoint you with this summary.
+Against the metal dishes for the alarm, I will not be hitting for the moment, because I have been working hard on caffeine , sleeping pills and pain-pills to destroy 30% of the population of (over) civilized lands.
+The poisoning of metals is a theme of my heart since my early childhood, so I write something more about it.

 Really dangerous metals are those we are not used to

 It is necessary to realize that different metals are differently dangerous.
 Great respect must be given to mercury, lead, cadmium, thallium, beryllium, in Iraq, Afghanistan and Kiev ahead of uranium, in the Fukushima area in addition to the plutonium and the KGB services also before the polonium.
 (Baryu, bismuth, osmium, and others apologize, but not for everyone.)
 We ought to pay real attention to these metals in food, mushrooms and snacks.
 (In mushrooms because they are their natural bio-accumulators.)
 Fortunately, however, kitchen utensils do not produce heavy metal, except for the lead used by the ancient Romans not only for water pipes but also for pots to thicken grape juice.

 Some (semi) metals are used to a little more

 The arsenic is a poisonous arsenic - a 19th-century aspirin that has been regularly consumed by the Styrian arsenic at quarterly doses (about three times the normal lethal dose) - it is said to be "better breathe" at mountain exits ( Przygoda2001aes ) .